AndaxH/andax-tech/pages/transparency.md

 # Transparency

-I'm including this section inspired by https://kentcdodds.com/transparency to provide some context around where my money comes from and where my money goes (what you're supporting if you choose to support me).
+I wrote this page inspired by https://kentcdodds.com/transparency to provide some context around where my money comes from and where my money goes (what you're supporting if you choose to support me).

 ## 🚀 Vision